RDTK/documentation/source/getting_started/install.rst

 Generate Distribution Jobs and Dependency Installation
 ------------------------------------------------------

-Next, to generate Build Jobs on your freshly installed Jenkins CI Server, you need to provide a distribution file.
+Next, to generate Build Jobs on your freshly installed Jenkins_ CI Server, you need to provide a :term:`distribution` file.
 You can 'find' distributions in:

 .. code-block:: bash

    cd $RDTK_ROOT/citk/distributions
    ls

-Projects incorporated in a distribution can be found in:
+:term:`Projects <project>` incorporated in a distribution can be found
+in:

 .. code-block:: bash